- An angel is sent from Heaven to help a desperately frustrated businessman by showing him what life would have been like if he had never existed.

-George Bailey has spent his entire life giving of himself to the people of Bedford Falls.
+- George Bailey has spent his entire life giving of himself to the people of Bedford Falls.
 He has always longed to travel but never had the opportunity in order to prevent rich skinflint Mr. Potter from taking over the entire town.
 All that prevents him from doing so is George's modest building and loan company, which was founded by his generous father.
 But on Christmas Eve, George's Uncle Billy loses the business's $8,000 while intending to deposit it in the bank.
-Potter finds the misplaced money and hides it from Billy.
-When the bank examiner discovers the shortage later that night, George realizes that he will be held responsible and sent to jail and the company will collapse, finally allowing Potter to take over the town.
-Thinking of his wife, their young children, and others he loves will be better off with him dead, he contemplates suicide.
-But the prayers of his loved ones result in a gentle angel named Clarence coming to earth to help George, with the promise of earning his wings.
-He shows George what things would have been like if he had never been born.
+Mr. Potter finds the misplaced money and hides it from Uncle Billy.
+When the bank examiner discovers the shortage later that night, George realizes that he will be held responsible and sent to jail and the company will collapse, finally allowing Mr. Potter to take over the town.
+Thinking of his wife, Mary, their four children, and others he loves will be better off with him dead, he contemplates suicide.
+But the prayers of his loved ones result in his guardian angel named Clarence Odbody coming to Earth to help him, with the promise of earning his wings.
+He shows him what things would have been like if he had never been born.—alfiehitchie

-A young George Bailey, overwhelmed by family obligations and a sense of responsibility toward his community, feels tied down to a company he never had an interest in working for, and a life he never wanted to live.
+- A young George Bailey, overwhelmed by family obligations and a sense of responsibility toward his community, feels tied down to a company he never had an interest in working for, and a life he never wanted to live.
 As he ages, he sees his youth, dreams and opportunities pass him by.
 Unknown to George, all of his friends and family have been praying for him to get through those hard times.
-Told through the point of view of a group of angels, he is met by his guardian angel Clarence, as he contemplates ending his life.
+Told through the point of view of a group of angels, he is met by his guardian angel, Clarence Odbody, as he contemplates ending his life.—Marielle <email@example.com>

-George Bailey never got a chance to fulfill his life's ambitions of exploring the world and building skyscrapers.
-As he watches his friends and family become success stories he dreads on running his fathers building and loan business, rivaling the grumpy old Mr. Potter.
-When a financial discrepancy puts George in a difficult position, an angel comes to show him what life would have been like if he had never been born.
+- George Bailey never got a chance to fulfill his life's ambitions of exploring the world and building skyscrapers.
+As he watches his friends and family become success stories, he dreads on running his father's building and loan business, rivaling the grumpy old Mr. Potter.
+When a financial discrepancy puts him in a difficult position, his guardian angel, Clarence Odbody, comes to show him what life would have been like if he had never been born.—Eric Johnson

-George Bailey spends his entire life giving up his big dreams for the good of his town, Bedford Falls, as we see in flashback.
+- George Bailey spends his entire life giving up his big dreams for the good of Bedford Falls as we see in flashback.
 But in the present, on Christmas Eve, he is broken and suicidal over the misplacing of an $8000 loan and the machinations of the evil millionaire Mr. Potter.
-His guardian angel, Clarence, falls to Earth, literally, and shows him how his town, family, and friends would have turned out if he had never been born.
-George meant so much to so many people; should he really throw it all away?
+His guardian angel, Clarence Odbody, falls to Earth literally, and shows him how his town, family, and friends would have turned out if he had never been born.
+He meant so much to so many people; should he really throw it all away?—Tommy Peter

 - This movie is about a divine intervention by a guardian angel, to help a man in distress.
 It opens with a fanciful depiction of angels in heaven discussing a problem that has come up.
 They are receiving prayers from mortals, like "Please, God, something's the matter with Daddy".
 George Bailey (James Stewart) is about to kill himself, and they need to send an angel down to Earth to stop him.
 They select Clarence (Henry Travers), a somewhat down-on-his-luck angel who hasn't earned his wings yet, but who they decide is right for the job.
 The senior angels promise that Clarence will get his wings if he succeeds.
 The bulk of the movie is a replaying of George's life, by the senior angels and for Clarence's benefit, so that Clarence will understand George.